funmibifashina/assassins-game/README.md

 Requirements
 ============

-This app uses Flask, SQLAlchemy, Alembic, WTForms, and Flask-WTF.
+This app uses Flask, SQLAlchemy, WTForms, and Flask-WTF.